simple-is-awesome/Hugo-Theme-Simple/README.md

 git submodule add https://github.com/simple-is-awesome/hugo-simple-theme.git themes/hugo-simple-theme
 ```

   - step3

-Copy the exampleSite folder to your hugo site root folder and replace the default files.
-Pls delete the CNAME file as it is used to custom domain name in GitHub.
-I perfer recommending you to use Netlify or Vercel to deploy your blog as they are more convenient than GitHub pages.
+Copy the exampleSite folder to your Hugo site root folder and replace the default files.
+Please delete the CNAME file, as it is used to customize the domain name in GitHub.
+I recommend using Netlify or Vercel to deploy your blog, as they are more convenient than GitHub Pages.

 ```bash
 hugo server